 We may still be able to provide you information and referrals, such academic assistance to succeed with your studies and personal emotional support and resources to assist you with coping.
 There is no time limit for reporting to us, although it may affect the outcome we are able to provide (due to limitations from other areas of the Uni or external services) but we will do our best to support you to achieve the outcome you are satisfied with.

 What if I’m concerned about a friend or someone else?

-You can come to Speak Up if your concern relates to someone else.
+You can come to Safer Community if your concern relates to someone else.
 We can listen to you and provide you with advice and information about supporting your friend yourself.
-Alternatively, you can report it to Speak Up and we can check in with the person directly and offer them support.
+Alternatively, you can report it to Safer Community and we can check in with the person directly and offer them support.